Shotkit shares essential gear for landscape photography

 ND filter

-An ND filter—or neutral density filter—is another effective filter for landscape photography that compensates for skies and helps to overcome high contrast issues.
+An ND filter—or neutral density filter—is another effective filter for landscape photography that compensates for bright skies and helps to overcome high contrast issues.

 When shooting video, I like to use a variable ND filter, which allows me to shoot at a shallow depth of field in harsh light.